 |Sleeping Charge Time:||3:14||3:30|

 |Gaming Charge Time:||2:58||3:15|

 The increased power efficiency is likely the cause.
-Less power used while asleep and gaming means more power can sent to the battery.
+Less power is used while asleep and gaming means more power can be sent to the battery.

 USB-A chargers offering 5V/2A or better also charge the new Switch faster than the old.
 Coupled with the increased power efficiency and an old USB-A power bank can charge while you play.
 Under most conditions, anyway.

 No gaming performance gains have been found with the new Nintendo Switch.
 And plenty of people have been testing for it.
-GameXplain shows that game load times between the two model Switches is exactly the same.
-Both for starting up and in game loads.
+GameXplain shows that game load times between the two model Switches are the same.
+Both for starting up and in-game loads.
 But he did find that the new Switch downloads digital games faster.
 So you’ll get a small improvement exactly once with any new digital game.